 - Child's birth certificate that shows age of parent.

-- Other records such as a hospital treatment record, labor union or fraternal record, permits,
+- Other records such as a hospital treatment record, labor union or fraternal record, permits, or licenses.

 If you were born in a foreign country, you may submit a photocopy of any of the items above, or one of the following:

 - Immigration record established upon arrival in the United States.